marcelmay/oozie-prometheus-job-event-listener/README.md

    ```
    The metrics will be available at http://<OOZIE-SERVER>:11000/oozie/metrics .

+   **Note**: After step 1...3 you want to restart Oozie for activating the configuration changes.

-3) Add Oozie to Prometheus scraping
+4) Add Oozie to Prometheus scraping
    Edit your Prometheus config and add the scrape config:
    ```
    - job_name: 'oozie_events'